Without 'Parney' as CEO, Squirrels boss Lou DiBella sees comparable fan experience

 DiBella emphasized that Parnell is not retiring.
 He is shifting to the role of advisor, or ambassador, for the franchise and will remain involved.

-“There is a load being taken off of him, and there is a change in roles that’s going to allow him to have more time for himself and his family that he has well earned over the last three-plus decades in baseball,” said DiBella.
+“There is a load being taken off of him, and there is a change in roles that’s going to allow him to have more time for himself and his family that he has well earned over the last three-plus decades in baseball,” DiBella said.

-Parnell previously was president of the Greenberg Sports Group, overseeing the State College Spikes in Pennsylvania and Myrtle Beach Pelicans in South Carolina.
-He also held positions for the Altoona Curve in Pennsylvania and Kannapolis Intimidators in North Carolina.
-He has been named the Eastern League Executive of the Year three times.

 The changing of roles in Richmond provides “more responsibility and more opportunity” for Rothrock, Terry and Oppermann, DiBella said.
 He added that the transition, in a way, began with the start of this season.
 DiBella said he was aware over the winter that this would be Parnell’s final full-time year.

-“People are going to miss seeing Parney every inning of every game every night,” said DiBella.
-“I’m still going to be talking to him every day and he’s still going to be very important to the process of transitioning to a new ballpark, if that’s where we go.”
+“People are going to miss seeing Parney every inning of every game every night,” DiBella said.
+“I’m still going to be talking to him every day, and he’s still going to be very important to the process of transitioning to a new ballpark, if that’s where we go.”

+The popular face of the Double-A Richmond Flying Squirrels will leave his full-time position at the end of this season and become an advisor for the franchise.

 DiBella said he remains under the impression that a new ballpark will be built by the city as part of the proposed Diamond District on North Arthur Ashe Boulevard, and open for the 2026 season.